-All patients or sometimes their relatives(parents,brothers,sisters) were subjected to specific questionnaires already prepared for this study.Written informed consent were taken from the patients or their relative if their age <19 years.
+All patients are sometimes their relatives (parents, brothers, sisters) were subjected to specific questionnaires already prepared for this study.
+Written informed consent were taken from the patients or their relative if they age under19 years.

-Patients were selected according to inclusion and exclusion criteria; the inclusion criteria for the patients were: patients who were 15 years and above and diagnosed with type 1 diabetes mellitus.
+Patients were selected according to inclusion and exclusion criteria; the inclusion criteria for the patients were: patients who were 15 years (visiting adult emergency unit) and above and diagnosed with type 1 diabetes mellitus.